CICS-ICT/toppra-acceleration/source/README.md

 # Description
-This is a implementation of the TOPP-RA algorithm.
+This is an implementation of the TOPP-RA algorithm.
+(Forked from [Github](https://github.com/hungpham2511/toppra))

 # Building Tests